Harold Soloman Silverman 1895-1980

 Harold Soloman Silverman

-Harold Silverman, was born in San Francisco, on 24 March, 1895 to Adolph Silverman and Fredericka Dinkelspiel.
-His sister, Alice Silverman Benioff, was my grandmother.
-It seems that he and Alice were not close and he argued a great deal with his father.
-I think he had been close to his mother, but she died in 1914, when he was 19 years old.
-He married twice, first to Elizabeth (Betty) Opal Stewart, on 5 April, 1940, in San Francisco, traveling immediately to Honolulu aboard the S.S.
+He married twice, first to Elizabeth (Betty) Opal Stewart, on 5 April, 1940, in San Francisco.
+The couple traveled immediately to Honolulu aboard the S.S.
 Matsonia, First Class.
 At the time of their marriage, he was 44 and she was 23.
-She became a nurse.
+She was a nurse.
+She and Harold met because Elizabeth was his father Adolph’s nurse.
 The rumor is that Betty became pregnant in 1942 and then had an abortion to which Harold objected.
 They divorced in October of 1942.
-Subsequently he married Marguerite Winifred Tucker on 14 March 1947.
-They had no children.

 I invite you to send me any stories, memories, letters (even if untranslated), documents and photos concerning Harold Soloman Silverman and I will add them to this website.